GUIDELINES FOR AUTHORS

 Table 1.
 Structural characteristic of………………………….

-If the figures and tables included in the article are not original, the author is required to obtain the necessary permissions (from the publisher or the author of the publication in question) to allow their publication.
+If the figures and tables included in the article are not original, the Author is required to obtain the necessary permissions (from the publisher or the author of the publication in question) to allow their publication.

 Mathematical Formulas